TeamFAPS/PSVita-StorageMgr/README.md

 0) If it exists, remove gamesd.skprx and usbmc.skprx or any other storage plugin

-1) Copy storagemgr_config.txt to ur0:tai/.
+1) Copy storage_config.txt to ur0:tai/.

 2) Copy storagemgr.skprx to ur0:tai/.